janumichal/Q-sort-App/README.md

 ```
 ├── poster .................
 (Directory with Q-sort App poster.)
 ├── docker .................
 (Directory with docker compose and dockerfile.)
 ├── q-sort-app .............
-(Directory with source codes and assets of the App.)
+(Directory with source codes and assets for the app.)
 │    ├── src ...............
-(Directory with source files of the App.)
+(Directory with source files for the app.)
 │    │    ├── assets .......
-(Directory with datasets, icons and images.)
+(Directory with datasets, icons, and images.)
 │    │    ├── components ...
 (Directory with all components used in the application.)
 │    │    ├── enums ........
-(Directory with enums used in application.)
+(Directory with enums used in the application.)
 │    │    ├── fonts ........
-(Directory with fonts used in application.)
+(Directory with fonts used in the application.)
 │    │    ├── router .......
-(Directory with file configuring the routing of the app.)
+(Directory with a file configuring the routing of the app.)
 │    │    ├── scss .........
 (Directory with predefined style files.)
 │    │    ├── stores .......
-(Directory with all pinia stores used in the application.)
+(Directory with all Pinia stores used in the application.)
 │    │    ├── views ........
 (Directory with all views(pages) used in the application.)
 │    │    ├── App.vue ......
-(Main component that is injected in the index.html file in directory above.)
+(Main component that is injected in the index.html file in higher directory.)
 │    │    └── main.js ......
 (File containing imports of all used packages and their configurations.)
 │    ├── index.html ........
-(File inside which Vue injects its' strucutre and logic.)
+(File inside which Vue injects its' structure and logic.)
 │    ├── package.json ......
 (File containing all dependencies used in the app.)
 │    ├── package-lock.json
 │    └── vite.config.js ....
 (Configuration for Vite.)
 ├── videos .................
 (Directory with videos showcasing the application.)
 ├── README.md ..............
-(File with instruction on how to install and run the app locally.)
+(File with instructions on how to install and run the app locally.)
 ├── run_docker.sh ..........
-(Script that will run docker container with the application.)
+(Script that will run the Docker container with the application.)
 └── setup_docker.sh ........
-(Script that will setup docker container and download and install all dependencies needed.)
+(Script that will setup a Docker container and download and install all dependencies needed.)

 ```